Ready to streamline your enterprise video strategy? Start your free trial or contact us to speak with our experts.

 Regulatory Compliance

-An on-premises video platform ensures that all video content is stored and managed within the firm’s own infrastructure, allowing them to comply with legal and regulatory requirements without relying on a third-party provider’s compliance protocols.
+An on-premises video platform ensures that all video content is stored and managed within the firm’s own infrastructure, allowing it to comply with legal and regulatory requirements without relying on a third-party provider’s compliance protocols.
 This approach also allows law firms to control where their data resides, mitigating risks associated with cross-jurisdictional data storage.

 For firms in highly regulated industries, such as healthcare or financial services, the ability to maintain control over data residency and comply with relevant standards, for example HIPAA for medical law firms is invaluable.
 Law firms can choose data storage locations that align with compliance requirements, thereby safeguarding their clients’ information while avoiding costly compliance failures.